 \section{Acknowledgements}

+The authors thanks the referees for the pertinent comments that helped to improve the manuscript, as well as J. Klimchuck and G. Aulanier for helpful discussions.
 This work partially supported under contract SP02H1701R from Lockheed-Martin to SAO.
 SM gratefully acknowledges support from the NASA Postdoctoral Program, administrated by Oak Ridge Associated University through a contract with NASA, during her stay at NASA Goddard Space Flight Center.